hafos/FYS4150/README.md

 # FYS4150
-Computational Physics 1 course at the University of Oslo
+Repository for the Computational Physics 1 masters course at the University of Oslo